The curse of the internet is binary thinking.

 Sometimes we have to choose between 2 alternatives.
 But other times you can have both.
 You can eat strawberries and cream.
 You can be in favour of women and men.
 You can be in favour of capitalism and social justice.

-And so today I want to talk about the virtues of living local and thinking global, two concepts that might seem as if they conflict but which on closer examination turn out to be complementary.
+And today I want to talk about the benefits of living local and thinking global, two concepts that might seem as if they conflict but which on closer examination turn out to be complementary.

 One of the ways you get your spending down (and so save more) is by living a more local life.
 Cars are money incineration units: the more you use them, the more money you burn.
 The same goes for aeroplanes.